 Overview of Michigan Taxes

-Michigan has a flat income tax rate across the state but some cities do charge an additional rate.
-Sales tax is relatively low for the region – with a flat rate for the entire state and no additional local sales taxes.
-Michigan has the seventh highest average effective property taxes in the nation.
+Michigan has a flat income tax rate across the state, but some cities do charge an additional rate.
+Sales taxes are relatively low for the region, and there are no additional local sales taxes.
+Michigan has some of the highest average effective property taxes in the nation.

 |Tax Type||Marginal |

 |Income After Taxes|

 * These are the taxes owed for the 2021 - 2022 filing season.

 - Your effective federal income tax rate

 - Your federal income taxes

 Total Estimated 2021 Tax Burden

 Percent of income to taxes = %